horga83/shellChatGPT/man/README.md

 completing it until probable “`<|endoftext|>`”, or other stop sequences (stops may be set with `-s`).

+To enable **multiline input**, type in a backslash “*\\*” as the last character of the input line and press ENTER (backslash will be removed from input).
+Once enabled, press ENTER twice to confirm the multiline prompt.

 Language model **SKILLS** can activated, with specific prompts, see
 <https://platform.openai.com/examples>.